LiF-x/lifxmod.com/FAQ/how-can-i-remove-an-invisible-cart-from-my-server.md

 ---
 # Frequently Asked Questions

-## How can I remove an invisible cart from my server?
+## How can I remove an invisible cart from my server

 **Locating the cart in your Database**